Ayckbourn & the Stephen Joseph Theatre: Facts & Frequently Asked Questions

 1) Is Alan Ayckbourn the Artistic Director of the Stephen Joseph Theatre?

 No. Alan retired as Artistic Director of the Stephen Joseph Theatre on 31 March 2009.
-He is now employed as a guest director with the company.
+He is now only employed as a guest director with the company.

 2) When did Alan Ayckbourn become Artistic Director of the Stephen Joseph Theatre?